shahamed/rocFFT/README.md

 * `sudo apt update && sudo apt install rocfft`

-## Dependencies

-rocFFT requires python3 libraries to be present at runtime.
-These are typically present by default in most Linux distributions.

 ## Building from source

 rocFFT is compiled with hipcc and uses cmake.
 There are a number of options